vidyar/shippabledocs1/sources/languages/ruby.rst

 Ruby
 ====

-This section helps you to build environment and configuration topics specific to Ruby projects.
+This section helps you to set the build environment and other configuration specific to Ruby projects.

 **Ruby versions for testing** :

 - Tell us what your build environment is.
-This is an option setting and if ommitted Ubuntu 12.04 is used as a default
+This is an optional setting and if omitted Ubuntu 12.04 is used as the default
     .. code-block:: python

         # Build Environment
         build_environment: ubuntu1204

-- Set the appropriate language and the version number.
-You can test against multiple version for a single push by adding more entries.
+- Set the appropriate language and version number.
+You can test against multiple versions for a single push by adding more entries.
 Ruby minions use ``rvm`` by default to set the version
     .. code-block:: python

         # language setting